 According to the NASA study, one plant should be used for every 100 to 120 square feet of living space, and the plants should be in at least six inch containers with nothing covering the potting soil.
 Make sure that the plants you choose are safe for pets.

 A quick and easy solution at your reach

 As with all the “Action!
-Steps” in the Save Our Bones Program, this is one more easy solution to take control of your bone health.
+Steps” in the Osteoporosis Reversal Program, this is one more easy solution to take control of your bone health.

 So from Save Our Bones Mission Control, over and out.